markhj/zeronetics/docs/dev/arch-render-manager.md

 As you've probably read in @ref render-manager, the renderer is responsible for managing requests.
-In theory, this means the renderer could just discard the requests, or do the exact opposite of what's requested. _In theory_.
+In theory, this means the renderer can do whatever it wants with the requests.
+It could completely ignore them, do the exact opposite of what's requested, and so forth.
+But that's _in theory_.

-But on the other hand it gives renderers the ability to manage allocation, de-allocation and updates in a way which is performance-wise optimal for the specific renderer.
+The reason renderers are given this freedom is granting them the ability to manage allocation, de-allocation and updates in a way which is performance-wise optimal for the specific renderer.
 Keep in mind that
 renderers don't work the same way, and we should make as few assumptions about renderers as possible, and especially about